ionic-team/ionic-site/content/docs/v2/resources/what-is/index.md

 <section id="protractor">
     <h3><a href="#protractor">Protractor</a></h3>
     <p><a href="https://angular.github.io/protractor/#/">Protractor</a> is testing framework written for and by the Angular team.
 Protractor can be used with test runners, like Karma, for end-to-end testing.
-Basically figuring out if your app behaves the way you expect it too.</p>
+Test runners allow you to quickly and programmatically verify code quality.</p>
   </section>

   <section id="sass">